Reporting Abuse to Internet Platforms

 - As fun as rallying your entire friends list to report something may be, the number of reports don’t actually determine whether something will be taken down.

-- The thing is, even if Facebook takes something down, in most cases the content is created anyway, and there aren’t any checks in place to stop this.
+- Even if Facebook takes something down, in most cases the content is created anyway, and there aren’t any checks in place to stop this.

 How to report abuse: